robocorp/rpaframework/packages/main/README.rst

-   **NOTE:** Due to the way optional packages are referenced in the metapackage's ``pyproject.toml``, they will not install new versions under development, in order to see new documentation changes for optional packages, you must *temporarily* update the ``pyproject.toml`` to include a local reference to your package.
+   **NOTE:** Due to the way optional packages are referenced in the metapackage's ``pyproject.toml``, they will not install new versions under development, in order to see new documentation changes for optional packages, you must *temporarily* update the ``pyproject.toml`` to include a local reference to your package (WARNING DO NOT COMMIT THIS CHANGE).
 So for example, if you are developing in the ``RPA.Cloud.AWS`` package, you must make the following changes to ``pyproject.toml``:

    .. code-block:: toml